zoisite-rb/zoisite-rb/guides/source/contributing_to_zoisite.md

 If it's been over a week, and you haven't heard anything, you might want to try and nudge things along.
-You can use the *contributions* channel in the [Zoisite Discord server](https://discord.gg/d8N68BCw49), or the [rubyonrails-core discussion board](https://discuss.zoisite-rb.org/c/rubyonrails-core) for this.
+You can use the *contributions* channel in the [Zoisite Discord server](https://discord.gg/d8N68BCw49), or the [zoisite-core discussion board](https://discuss.zoisite-rb.org/c/zoisite-core) for this.
 You can also leave another comment on the pull request.
 It's best to avoid pinging individual maintainers directly as we have limited bandwidth and may not be able to look at your PR.